BrightspaceUI/core/components/inputs/docs/input-checkbox.md

 ### Slots

-* `default`: Primary text that will appear next to the input box and function as the label for the checkbox.
 * `inline-help`: Help text that will appear below the input.
 Use this only when other helpful cues are not sufficient, such as a carefully-worded label.
 * `supporting`: Supporting information which will appear below and be aligned with the checkbox.
 <!-- docs: end hidden content -->

-### Methods

-- `simulateClick()`: useful for testing, it simulates the user clicking on the checkbox, which toggles the state of the checkbox and fires the `change` event

 ## Checkbox Spacer [d2l-input-checkbox-spacer]